Jamey Miller is…

 Jamey began his professional career working as an assistant in major talent agencies including APA and ICM Partners.
 He later supported the producing team of Jamie Forshaw and Evan Mayer at Madison Wells Live on projects including Swept Away (Broadway/Longacre Theatre), We Live in Cairo (New York Theatre Workshop), The Thing About Jellyfish (Berkeley Repertory Theatre), and Jaja’s African Hair Braiding (Regional Tour).

-He has had the privilege of observing directors including Sammi Cannold, Tyne Rafaeli, and John Rando.
+He has had the privilege of observing directors including Tyne Rafaeli, Sammi Cannold, Ryan Dobrin, John Rando, and Matthew Lopez.
 These formative experiences have shaped his collaborative, process-driven approach to storytelling.

 He graduated summa cum laude from Boston University’s College of Communication with a B.S. in Film and Television, where he directed four revival mainstage productions: Heathers, Pippin, Into the Woods, and Chicago.
 He was awarded the Scarlet Key, the university’s highest alumni honor, for his artistic and theatrical contributions to the BU student body.